MagicMagoogul/Project_Petra/Lifestyle/README.md

     - What is capitalism, positives? negatives?
     - How to work on a car
     - How to keep a schedule and what ways to prioritize order
+    - What is law?
+Learning your rights.
+    - Resources for other life moments- having a baby, buying your first house, deciding what college to go to, etc...